acts-project/acts/docs/howto/run_seeding.rst

       // open detector negative endcap layers
       Acts::GeometryIdentifier().setVolume(12),

-If you want to try a different detector geometry, you need to set the detector volumes and layers properly in this file.
+If you want to try a different detector geometry, you need to set the detector volumes and layers in this file.